code-with-amitk/Code-examples/System-Design/Concepts/AWS/README.md

     -  Integrate your Microsoft active directory services with AWS services
   h.
 WAF(Web Application Firewall)
     - sits in front of your web server and it mitigates against injection, cross scripting
-  i.
-Shield
-    - Prevents DDoS Attacks.
-Can be used with load balancers, cloud front, as well as Route 53
-  j.
-Artifact:
-    - Is used for compliance and audit
 ```

 <a name=how></a>